“Unlimited” savings with Amazon FBA: How sellers can maximize their profits through optimized inventory utilization

 What are the shipping costs for small packages on Amazon from Germany to Italy compared to shipping within Italy?

-Shipping a product in a small package weighing up to 900 g from an Amazon warehouse in Germany to Italy costs €8.45, while shipping within Italy costs only €4.97.
-This results in a savings of €3.48 per unit.
+Shipping a product in a small package up to 900 g from an Amazon warehouse in Germany to Italy costs €8.45, while shipping within Italy costs only €4.97.
+This results in a savings of €3.48 per product unit.

 How does the FBA shipping calculator from countX work?